javascript-tutorial/en.javascript.info/1-js/11-async/08-async-await/article.md

 The `async` keyword before a function has two effects:

-1. Makes it always return a promise
+1. Makes it always return a promise.
-2. Allows `await` to be used in it
+2. Allows `await` to be used in it.

 The `await` keyword before a promise makes JavaScript wait until that promise settles, and then:

-1. If it's an error, the exception is generated — same as if `throw error` was called at that very place.
+1. If it's an error, the exception is generated — same as if `throw error` were called at that very place.
 2. Otherwise, it returns the result.

 Together they provide a great framework to write asynchronous code that is easy to both read and write.

 With `async/await` we rarely need to write `promise.then/catch`, but we still shouldn't forget that they are based on promises, because sometimes (e.g. in the outermost scope) we have to use these methods.
-Also `Promise.all` is nice when waiting for many tasks simultaneously.
+Also `Promise.all` is nice when we are waiting for many tasks simultaneously.